fordprefect480/owensymes-hugo/blog/content/_index.md

 My aim is to craft readable, maintainable code and make life easier for users.
 Everything I do is driven by a love of learning and sharing knowledge with others.

-- 💼 Working as a Senior Developer at [Xeppo](https://www.xeppo.com.au).
+- 💼 Working as a Senior Developer at [The Law Store](https://thelawstore.com.au/).
-- 🎓 Currently learning about Blazor WebAssembly and constantly experimenting with various aspects of DevOps.
+- 🎓 Currently picking up React and constantly experimenting with various aspects of DevOps.
 - 📝 Trying out blogging as something new!
 [How's my driving?](/posts)

 ###### PANDA